sureshgururajan/aws-console-private-access-setup/powers/aws-console-private-access/POWER.md

 ### Running Validation

-Once the MCP server is running, use the `validate-cloudformation` tool with your synthesized template:
+The MCP server runs automatically in Kiro.
+Use the `validate-cloudformation` tool with your synthesized template:

 ```bash
 # The validator will check your cdk.out/ConsolePrivateAccessStack.json template